|Ladies, calm down. No, |

 Instead of reacting, I respond.
-When I do, I remain kind and courteous towards those with whom I differ.
+When I do, I am kinder towards those with whom I differ.
 I detach, while still being loving.
 I don't treat them as sub-human with scorn.
 I'm not interested in hacking away at them with the hatchet of cruel words.

 Detaching prevents me from responding with a gut reaction.
-This regrettable emotional reaction is easy to do, if we aren't careful.
+This regrettable emotional response is easy to do, if we aren't careful.
 For most of us, it's a default response.

 The good news is that my relating healthily, when challenged can improve.
 It occurs when I apply healthy principles above my personality----those sore areas where I'm vulnerable to being passive, timid, aggressive, abusive or frozen in the headlights----when faced with the vicissitudes of life.

 How About You?

 1. What have you found helpful, when dealing with conflict?

 2. How do you respond towards others who are being unkind?